cogmaster-stats/r-cogstats/slides/02-eda-inference.md

 A motivating example
 ========================================================

 <small>"Four of these dishes were filled with a conventional nutrient solution and four held an experimental 'life-extending' solution to which vitamin E had been added.
 I waited three weeks with fingers crossed that there was no contamination of the cell cultures, but at the end of this test period three dishes of each type had survived.
 My technician and I transplanted the cells, let them grow for 24 hours in contact with a radioactive label, and then fixed and stained them before covering them with a photographic emulsion.
 Ten days passed and we were ready to examine the autoradiographs.
 Two years had elapsed since I first envisioned this experiment and now the results were in: I had the six numbers I needed.
 'I've lost the labels,' my technician said as she handed me the results.
 This was a dire situation.
-Without the labels, I had no way of knowing which cell cultures had been treated with vitamin E and which had not." (<span class="showtooltip" title="Good P (2005).
-Permutation, Parametric and Bootstrap Tests of Hypothesis, 3rd edition.
-Springer."><a href="">Good, 2005</a></span>) </small>
+Without the labels, I had no way of knowing which cell cultures had been treated with vitamin E and which had not."
+(Good, 2005) </small>

     121, 118, 110, 34, 12, 22